 Luna Park information

-The most famous of the amusement parks on Coney Island, Luna Park.
-Opening in 1903 - a dream world with live camels and elephants, illuminated by more than a million bulbs.
+The most famous of the amusement parks on Coney Island, Luna Park, opened in 1903.
+A dream world with live camels and elephants, it's illuminated by more than a million bulbs.
 Today, it is still possible to ride the Wonder Wheel (opened in 1920) and the clackety Cyclone roller coaster (1927).
-The Cyclone ($8), is a wooden roller coaster that reaches speeds of 60mph and makes near-vertical drops.
-(Way scarier than anything at Universal.)
-It is now listed on the National Register of Historic Places.
-There are also newer rides, including the Soarin’ Eagle ($7), a roller coaster in which riders fly around on their bellies.
+The Cyclone ($9), is a wooden roller coaster that reaches speeds of 60mph and makes near-vertical drops.